priyanshujoshii/Face-Recognition/README.md

 # Face-Recognition
 A Minor Small project which trains the dataset of Images and afterward can be use for face detection of that person.
 I the project i used numpy, openCV and faceRecognition python packages.
 For front face training data i used the haarcascade_frontalface_default.xml file.

-And yml file (i.e., trainingData.yml) use temporarily which is commented in my code as we can use yml file to train data also.

-(Face Recognition using OpenCV in Python)

-## How to run code

-Run tester.py script on powershell or cmd to train and recogniz on training images and to predict test images:

 ### =============== Prerequisites ================